Ankush-Patil99/legal-RAG-eurlex/README.md

 **5. FAISS Indexing**
 - Index type: `IndexFlatIP` (Inner Product for cosine similarity)
-- Index is loaded into memory at API startup for fast query-time retrieval.
+- Index loaded into memory at API startup (cold-start cost paid once.
 - Add all embeddings to index
 - Save to disk for fast loading